Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Results and Discussion

-Regarding the color scale, it indicates the Spectral Amplitude $A(\omega)$~\cite{schirotzek2009observation}.
+The colour scale in Fig.~\ref{fig:heatmap} indicates the Spectral Amplitude $A(\omega)$~\cite{schirotzek2009observation}, which physically represents the probability density of finding a single-particle excitation at energy $\omega$ (formally related to the imaginary part of the retarded Green's function) and is obtained via the Fast Fourier transform of the time-domain overlap function $Re[S(t)]$.
 Bright regions denote stable and well-defined quasiparticle states.
-At $U_{imp}=4 J$, a peak in the spectral amplitude represents the formation of a ``Molecule'' or ``Dimer''~\cite{regal2004observation}, behaving as a single composite bound state~\cite{nozieres1985bose}.
+At $U_{\imp}/t_{ij}=4$, a peak in the spectral amplitude represents the formation of a ``Molecule'' or ``Dimer''~\cite{regal2004observation}, behaving as a single composite bound state~\cite{nozieres1985bose}.

 The visual divergence between the upper bright branch (molecule) and the lower diffuse branch (scattering continuum) is a direct consequence of the molecular binding energy, which opens an energy gap relative to the continuum~\cite{nozieres1985bose}.
 This behavior qualitatively reproduces the physics of the polaron-to-molecule transition described in theoretical literature~\cite{massignan2014polarons} and observed in experiments~\cite{schirotzek2009observation, Mizukami2023}.